Roads better than Rome’s

 every step I feel somehow older

-finding my winding way to a lake dedicated to emigrants and rowboats
+finding my winding way to a lake dedicated to emigrants and

-there cross-legged on a grassy jetty letting my soul strum the low notes
+there cross-legged on a grassy jetty letting my soul strum

 And I feel altogether complete and so very alone,